40 Customer Service Tools You've Never Heard Of (But Should Be Using)

 Supporthero - An in-app knowledge base

-The platform reduces support tickets by up to 50% by making relevant documentation immediately available at the moment of confusion.
-Its contextual awareness creates a more intuitive self-service experience than traditional help centers.
+The system can cut support tickets by up to 50% by making relevant documentation appear at the exact moment of confusion.
+This contextual approach feels much more intuitive than sending customers to a separate help center.

 Ideal for: SaaS companies looking to reduce support requests with context-aware help functionality directly within their interface